-Best smart speakers: Which delivers the best combination of digital assistant and audio performance?
+Best smart speakers: Which deliver the best combination of digital assistant and audio performance?

 With models based on Alexa, Google Assistant, Siri, Cortana, and others to come, we’ll help you find just the right model for you.